Calendrier des divertissements – Saratogian

 Vendredi 1er mars 2024

 L’OEUF : 1 Empire State Plaza, Albany.
-Des orphelins qui crient, 20h. www.theegg.org
+Screaming Orphans, 20h, et A Night of Stand Up, 20h. www.theegg.org

 SURVEILLANTS : 432 State Street, Schenectady.
 Une vision de la reine, 19h30. www.proctors.org.